 In order to better incorporate ESG perspectives into management decisions and execution processes, in December 2021, Mercari established an ESG Committee to advise our Senior Executive Committee.

-With Mercari CEO Shintaro Yamada as chairperson, the ESG Committee is composed of the CEOs of each Mercari Group company, as well as ESG officers and other members nominated by the chairperson.
+With Mercari Representative Director and CEO Shintaro Yamada as chairperson, the ESG Committee is composed of the CEOs of each Mercari Group company, as well as ESG officers and other members nominated by the chairperson.
 They meet four times per year to formulate ESG-related implementation plans and monitor progress on each of the material topics.

 We conducted a scenario analysis to identify the climate-related transition risks, physical risks, and opportunities for Mercari Group as a whole.

-In this analysis, we set two scenarios ̶ a 1.5℃/2℃ scenario and 4℃ scenario ̶ according to scientific bases provided by organizations like the Intergovernmental Panel on Climate Change (IPCC) and International Energy Agency (IEA).
+In this analysis, we set two scenarios—a 1.5℃/2℃ scenario and 4℃ scenario—according to scientific bases provided by organizations like the Intergovernmental Panel on Climate Change (IPCC) and International Energy Agency (IEA).
 Looking ahead, we are examining how both Mercari Group and the society surrounding us will look in 2030 and beyond.
 Below are the main climate-related risks and opportunities we found based on the scenario analysis.

-Impact of climate change on Mercari Group
+Category Impact of climate change on Mercari Group Business implication Our plan of action

-• Data centers, etc., going down due to increasingly volatile natural disasters
+Risks Physical risk Acute Data centers, etc., going down due to increasingly volatile natural disasters

-- Create a BCP to shorten the length of shutdown period
+Medium - Create a BCP to shorten the length of shutdown period

 - Consider disaster recovery plans

-• Increase in item transport costs due to increased fuel prices following the introduction of carbon pricing
+Transition risk Policy and Legal Increase in item transport costs due to increased fuel prices following the introduction of carbon pricing

-• An increase in item transport costs due to increased fuel prices from the introduction of carbon pricing will impact our users (both sellers and buyers), and also impact the demand for items sold on our marketplace
+An increase in item transport costs due to increased fuel prices from the introduction of carbon pricing will impact our users (both sellers and buyers), and also impact the demand for items sold on our marketplace

-- Work to strengthen supplier engagement
+Low - Work to strengthen supplier engagement

-• Damage to reputation among financial institutions/investors due to insufficient efforts to mitigate climate change
+Transition risk Reputation Damage to reputation among financial institutions/investors due to insufficient efforts to mitigate climate change

-• As there are increased demands from investors and financial institutions for information disclosure and actions to mitigate climate change, if companies fail to meet those demands, it will likely impact funding or cause a drop in stock prices
+As there are increased demands from investors and financial institutions for information disclosure and actions to mitigate climate change, if companies fail to meet those demands, it will likely impact funding or cause a drop in stock prices

-- Ensure complete and sufficient information disclosure
+Medium - Ensure complete and sufficient information disclosure

-- Eliminate 100% of Scope 1+2 emissions by 2030
+- Reduce 100% of scope 1+2 emissions by 2030

-- Reduce emissions related to added value for Scope 3 by 51.6% by 20301
+- Reduce emissions related to added value for scope 3 by 51.6% by 20301

-• Competitive advantage from changes in consumer preferences due to increased environmental awareness
+Opportunities Reputation Competitive advantage from changes in consumer preferences due to increased environmental awareness

 Evaluation of business implications/financial impact